The 18 Best Places to See Fall Foliage in the USA

 When to see fall foliage: Mid-September to early October

-The crown jewel of Lake Superior’s North Shore, this 1,340-person town is the ultimate fall cornucopia—overflowing with delicious things to eat, see, buy, and do.
+The crown jewel of Lake Superior’s North Shore, this small town is the ultimate fall cornucopia—overflowing with delicious things to eat, see, buy, and do.
 The lung-busting hike to Devil’s Kettle Falls at Judge C.R.
-Magney State Park will take you the better part of a morning, but the payoff is a mysterious “waterfall to nowhere.”
+Magney State Park will take you the better part of a morning, but the payoff is a mysterious “waterfall to nowhere”.
+You’ll have to see it to know what we mean.

-The Lakeside East Bay Suites offers clean and comfortable rooms just steps from the town center and—added bonus—is dog friendly.
+The lakeside East Bay Suites offers clean and comfortable rooms steps from the town center and Lake Superior.
+Bonus: It’s dog friendly.

-Road lanes that split and curve in Sequoia National Park to accommodate trees
+Two-lane road that splits and curves in Sequoia National Park to accommodate trees

 Sequoia National Park isn’t all evergreen; in the autumn months, the park’s dogwoods turn orange and crimson.